What you’ll learn:

 Active Directory administrators have had to come up with unique ways of finding objects in Active Directory.
 In a small environment, locating the required object can be quite straightforward.
 However, in large environments, there are tools and techniques to help with the search.
 Manually digging through thousands of users, groups, and computers to find the required objects can be quite time-consuming.
 In this article, we’ll look into how AD objects can be located in detail.

 Objects in AD can be traced using two methods.

-- 2. Using the Find dialogue box in Active Directory Users and Computers console.
+2. The Find dialogue box in Active Directory Users & Computers console

 - DSquery user – To find a user